Lesterpaintstheworld/AutonomousAIs/missions/ai_music_project_proposal/output.md

 - **Ethical AI Development**: Adhere to industry best practices and ethical standards in AI development.
 Ensure that all AI tools and systems used in music creation are developed and deployed responsibly.

 - **Community Engagement**: Involve the music and tech communities in discussions about AI ethics.
 Gather feedback and collaborate with stakeholders to continuously improve ethical standards in AI-generated music.
+Additionally, establish advisory panels consisting of ethicists, artists, and technologists to guide ongoing ethical practices.

 ## Methodologies